arungeorg97/Installutil/README.md

 - InstallSharpUp:
   - Uses uninstall method of InstallUtil to run privilege escalation enumeration script sharpup  new powershell runspace.
   - As default the all check flag of Sharup - "audit" is choosen.
-Feel free to modify any other flags of SharpUp
+Feel free to modify any other flags of SharpUp.